kowainik/summoner/README.md

   summon new my-project
 ```

-the tool will ask about every particular option, rather you'd like to have it
+the tool asks about every particular option, rather you'd like to have it
 or not in your project.

-### Note

-This tool was tested with next settings:

-    stack version 1.6.1
-    git   version 2.11.0
-    hub   version 2.2.9

 ## Features

 If you're running the `summoner` with all options enabled a project with the following
-hierarchy will be created:
+hierarchy is created:

 ```
 project-name